SteveJustin1963/tec-KB/README.md

 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/kb-fun.png)

 ## Introduction
-The TEC-1 enjoys a proud frugal integrated hex kb that achieves a lot with so little.
-Most have fallen to the ravages of time with cracked, faded, falling dirty key tops just adds to its nice retro patina appeal.
-New keys and tops have come for a face lift, even Klingon has been tried albeit useless. including weird key switches and cheap plastic shapes all the better.
+The TEC-1 enjoys a frugal integrated hex pad that achieves a lot with so little.
+Some have fallen to the ravages of time with cracked, faded, falling apart dirty key tops, but this just adds to its retro patina appeal.
+New keys and tops have come along since 1983, even useless Klingon.
 Now to explore and explore and expand this design

 ## Literature Review
 https://www.tindie.com/products/arturo182/bb-q10-keyboard-pmod/?fbclid=IwAR1t-W0DrUagAI4YKQwu2w6RRxsA_6cYkzKNg-HH21vqRzOpqBbhDFmOmjw